NattNeko/Programming-excercises/README.md

 ## Usage
 "Is this leap year?"
 Checks if given year is leap or not.
 "Is this triangle exists?"
 Checks if our triangle is proper.
-"square roots" - as the name suggests it calculates square roots and checks how many of it is in equation.
+"square roots" - as the name suggests it calculates square roots and checks how many of it is in an equation.

 ## Project Status
 Project is: complete